omarudolley/definitions/README.md

-# Finnish Dataeconomy Testbed Definitions
+# Finnish Data Economy Testbed Definitions

-This repository contains Data Product definitions for the Finnish dataeconomy testbed nexus.
+This repository contains Data Product definitions for the Finnish data economy testbed nexus.

 Specification for describing data product definitions can be found in